Mongolia and the Olympics - winning gold in Judo

 Wolf prints outside our tent during one of our five-day camel trekking experiences in Mongolia

-All livestock in Mongolia are free ranging including riding camels.
-This means they are free to roam and graze.
-Riding camels are brought in the evening before or morning of the trek from their grazing grounds.
-Once the trek is finished, the camels are free to roam again.
-Because of this freedom, all camels used for riding (whether by the herder, another Mongolian or a westerner,) have nose pegs.
-Without them, it would not be possible to control a camel as a rope or line is attached to the nose peg and used to control the camel’s neck and head movements, hence the overall body movements of the camel.
+For our camel treks, camels have nose pegs, a common practice in both Mongolia and countries like Australia, necessary for controlling the camels during the trek.
+All livestock in Mongolia, including riding camels, are free-ranging.
+This means they are free to roam and graze independently.
+Riding camels are gathered from their grazing grounds either the evening before or the morning of a trek.
+Once the trek is completed, the camels are released to roam freely again.
+Due to this freedom, all camels used for riding, whether by herders, other Mongolians, or Westerners, have nose pegs.
+The nose pegs are essential for controlling the camels, as a rope or line is attached to the peg, allowing for the management of the camel’s neck and head movements, and consequently, the overall body movements.

-We included a five-day camel trekking experience in our Wild Gobi Research experience.
-This is what participant Sovay Berriman thought of the experience:
+We incorporated a five-day camel trekking experience in our Wild Gobi Research experience which left a lasting impression.
+Sovay Berriman, a past participant, recalls:

 Thousand Camel Festival winter camel trek

-Learn more about Mongolia’s Gobi Desert here or here.
-Alternatively, consider joining us in March for our Thousand Camel Festival small group experience.
+Learn more about Mongolia’s Gobi Desert here, or join us in February for our Thousand Camel Festival small group experience.
 Learn more here.
-Or, choose your own dates and have a look at our tailor-made Gobi Insight road trip.
-Please get in touch for further details on our camel trekking experiences in Mongolia.
+Alternatively, you can choose your dates for a tailor-made Gobi Insight road trip.
+Contact us for more details on our camel trekking experiences in Mongolia.

 Jess @ Eternal Landscapes